ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

 ::: Question
 1. Calculate the current for both heights using the formula for the magnetic field due to a loop of wire.
 Hint: don't forget to account for the external field from nearby sources.

-2. Do they agree?
+2. Do these values of current agree?
 If yes, explain why you think this.
 If no, try to identify the cause of the *discrepancy*.

 :::